-This section analyzes your reputation on the most powerful review sites, a critical component in local SEO.
+This section analyzes your reputation on the most powerful review sites — a critical component in local SEO.

-You can quickly see the current review count, average star rating and latest 10 reviews on the sites which really matter to local consumers, all aggregated in one place.
+You can quickly see the current review count, average star rating, and latest 10 reviews on the sites which really matter to local consumers, all aggregated in one place.

-Google My Business
+Google Business Profile

 On-Site SEO Report

-Here the report analyzes the On-Site SEO factors which may affect your ability to rank in local search.
+Here, the report analyzes the On-Site SEO factors which may affect your ability to rank in local search.

-If a profile is found on either social channel, the report highlights followers, likes and visit metrics.
+If a profile is found on either social channel, the report highlights followers, likes, and visit metrics.